Disturbed YouTube for Kids: Characterizing and Detecting Inappropriate Videos Targeting Young Children: Methodology

 \textbf{Disturbing:} A video is {\em disturbing} when it targets toddlers but it contains sexual hints, sexually explicit or abusive/inappropriate language, graphic nudity, child abuse (e.g., children hitting each other), scream and horror sound effects, scary scenes or characters (e.g., injections, attacks by insects, etc.).
 In general, any video targeted at toddlers that should be classified as PG, PG-13, NC-17, or R by MPAA is considered disturbing.

-\textbf{Restricted:} We consider a video {\em restricted} when it does not target toddlers and it contains content that is inappropriate for individuals under the age of 17.
-These videos are rated as R or NC-17 according to MPAA's ratings.
+\textbf{Restricted:} We consider a video {\em restricted} when it does not target toddlers and it contains content that is inappropriate for individuals under the age of 17 (rated as R or NC-17 according to MPAA).
 Such videos usually contain sexually explicit language, graphic nudity, pornography, violence (e.g., gaming videos featuring violence, or life-like violence, etc.), abusive/inappropriate language, online gambling, drug use, alcohol, or upsetting situations and activities.

 \textbf{Irrelevant:} We consider a video {\em irrelevant} when it contains appropriate content that is not relevant to a toddler's interests.
 That is, videos that are not disturbing or restricted but are only suitable for school-aged children (aged 6-11 years), adolescents (aged 12-17 years) and adults, like gaming videos (e.g., Minecraft) or music videos (e.g., a video clip of John Legend's song) reside in this category.
 In general, G, PG and PG-13 videos that do not target toddlers are considered irrelevant.